-Through the generosity of Dr. Mark M. Welter, the World History Association is pleased to offer a scholarship to attend the WHA Annual Conference.
+Through the generosity of our donors, Jo Hays and Mark Welter, the World History Association is pleased to offer a scholarship to attend the WHA Annual Conference.
 Up to $1,000 will be offered towards conference registration, travel and accommodation expenses.
-The award is open to any K–12 or community college teacher who incorporates in his or her classroom the ideas of the late luminary of world history, Prof. William H. McNeill.
+The award is open to any K–12 or community college teacher who incorporates in her or his classroom the ideas of the late luminary of world history, Prof. William H. McNeill.

 The submission deadline is 15 March of the conference year.
 For more information, including application instructions, see the scholarship information sheet.

 All applicants must be members in good standing of NERWHA.
 Beyond that, an applicant may be a faculty member, teacher, graduate student, or independent scholar, but must have been accepted as an official presenter at the 2018 WHA Conference.
 There is no specific application form.
 Rather, each applicant should submit as a single Word document the following information:

 - a clear affirmation of her/his acceptance as a presenter; and

 - a travel budget with an indication of other outside sources of funding.